 On Blood Road by Steve Watkins

 When Taylor’s mom decides to visit his dad in Vietnam, during the Vietnamese New Year, Taylor is captured by the North Vietnamese Army and led up the Ho Chi Minh trail by a female solider named Phuong.
 They develop an amicable relationship amidst the chaos.
 Taylor sees things he never could have imagined.
-He will survive, but not without physical and mental scars.

 Lost at Khe Sanh (Ghosts of War #2) by Steve Watkins